SaaS Data Residency Risks: Region Boundaries, Tenant Routing, and Data Leaks

 1. Provision target region infrastructure

-2. Replicate tenant data into destination cluster
+2. Replicate tenant data into the target cluster

-3. Switch routing metadata
+3. Switch tenant routing metadata

 Closing Perspective